chrxtina/capstone-client/README.md

 * User Authentication: sign-up, sign-in, sign-out, and change password
 * Create and view all or own items
-* Edit and delete own items.
+* Edit and delete own items
 * Simple messaging system allowing users to contact item owners

 ## Technologies Used